DevbookHQ/orchestrator-proxy/README.md

 1. SSH to GCE instance
 2. Clone repo
 3. Run `sudo ./init-letsencrypt.sh` (don't generate new SSL certs if not needed)
-4. Start proxy in the background `sudo ./start.sh &`
+4. Start proxy in the background `sudo docker-compose up &`